jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

 1. Open a terminal or command window and login to PCF with the command `cf login -a api.run.pivotal.io`
 1. Enter the email you registered with and the password you set

+### Create a Redis Cache Instance

+1. Login to Pivotal Apps Manager
+1. Navigate to your org/space
+1. Select the "services" tab
+1. Press the "Add a Service" button
+1. Create a new service...
+   - (With the Azure Service Broker)
+   - Select "Azure Redis Cache"
+   - Select plan type "Basic C0"
+   - name the instance "xxxredis" where "xxx" are your initials

 ## Build a Simple Web Service

 1. Create a basic web service project and open it in VS Code